ibivu/B4TM-Galaxy-2017/scripts/README.md

 ## deseq2.R

 In the official version of DESeq2 Galaxy tool, filtering the low-quality KOs by 'baseMean' is not supported, which however is required in metaModule.
 Therefore, we provide a bespoke version to enable this function.
+This file is the same with that in the folder `deseq2`

 ## visualization.py (The renamed version of graphviz.py)